 MIKE: I’ll return to the Enova call center dialer example.
-At the time, our call center employed about 500 people.
+Our call center used about 500 people.
 Before the predictive dialer, the call center workers were relatively inefficient because every time they needed to call a customer, they needed to pull up the work item or ticket, then dial the number.

-Just having the dialer automatically call customers improved efficiency.
+Just having the dialer automatically calls customers improved efficiency.
 Because it was a predictive dialer and we had a big enough call center, the call center workers spent even less time per call.

 Then, it got even better.
 We could connect agents to the highest-value customers first based on models we built for the predictive dialer.
 After dialer implementation, we decreased call center costs by 30 percent and increased performance by 20 percent—we almost doubled the call center efficiency.

 This sounds like a mixed message because earlier I mentioned that building the dialer was a mistake.
-Implementing a dialer was a good decision, but building it ourselves cost us four to five months on the front end, then a bunch of inefficiencies later.
-It was still a successful project, but from a strategic decision-making perspective, I think we made the wrong call for that company at that time.
+Implementing a dialer was an excellent decision, but building it ourselves cost us four to five months on the front end, then a bunch of inefficiencies later.
+It was still a successful project, but from a strategic decision-making perspective, I think we made the wrong call for that company.

 Sphere Software (https://sphereinc.com), is the sponsor and organizer of Techdebates.org and also finds great value in these follow-up discussions with industry experts.
 Sphere is a technology consulting and solutions company.
 Everything we do is designed to accelerate your business, remove technical constraints and eliminate staffing bottlenecks.